 Winner AIA NSW The Aaron Bolot Award Residential Architecture – Multiple Housing

-Winner Racndwick City Urban Design Best Conservation Project
+Winner Randwick City Urban Design Best Conservation Project

-Winner Racndwick City Urban Design Best Urban Project
+Winner Randwick City Urban Design Best Urban Project

-Winner Racndwick City Urban Design People’s Choice Award
+Winner Randwick City Urban Design People’s Choice Award

 The genesis of Fig Tree Pocket, four buildings ranged around a grand fig tree in a leafy corner of the Newmarket precinct in Randwick, was its bold angled precast concrete blades.
 Designed to manage privacy and sun, these rhythmical vertical elements rise and fold to form elevated roofs over the clerestory windows serving the top floor apartments.

 At key locations, angles on the façade give way to gentle curves, softening the language of the building and subtly and positively managing the way occupants enjoy sun, light, air and outlook.
 Openings are generous where connected to expansive outdoor private terraces and balconies, yet arranged to provide enclosure and comfort to internal spaces elsewhere, framing views to the landscaped setting or to the wider surrounds.